Sengert/StarSwipe/README.md

   <img src="https://github.com/Sengert/StarSwipe/blob/master/Screenshot_Menu.png" width="350" alt="accessibility text">
 </p>

+ The goal is to swipe the star over asteroids that match its color.
+Asteroids of random colors come in from the sides of the screens at an increasingly difficult interval.
+ Once on the screen they bounce off the edges until captured by the star.
+The star changes colors on an interval to a random color.

  Some of the more important files for showcasing this project are:
   * https://github.com/Sengert/StarSwipe/blob/master/C%23%20Scripts/GameDriver.cs
   * https://github.com/Sengert/StarSwipe/blob/master/C%23%20Scripts/GPGSDriver.cs